daniel-rusu/pods4k/immutable-arrays/README.md

 arguments, function receiver types, or return types that explicitly use the immutable array types get replaced at compile time to operate directly on the underlying array without any auto-boxing or wrapper object.

-In order to avoid representing its identity as the identity of the underlying array, the Kotlin compiler adds additional instructions everywhere the immutable array is interpreted as a generic type, or by a supertype like `Any` or `Any?`.
-In these scenarios, the immutable array is auto-boxed into a single tiny wrapper object which stores a reference to the actual array and that wrapper object is passed along.
+The Kotlin compiler adds additional instructions everywhere the immutable array is interpreted as a generic type, or by a supertype like `Any` or `Any?`.
+In these scenarios, the immutable array is auto-boxed into a single tiny wrapper object which stores a reference to the actual array.
 However, generic functions that are marked with the `inline` modifier, such as `with` from the Kotlin standard library, don't induce auto-boxing because the function is inlined into each call site replacing the generic with the actual type.

-Note that when using reflection to traverse the object graph, reflective code will encounter the underlying array directly without any wrapper object except for the auto-boxing scenarios in which case it will encounter the wrapper that contains the underlying array.
+Note that when using reflection to traverse the object graph, reflective code will encounter the underlying array directly except for the auto-boxing scenarios, in which case it will encounter the wrapper object.

 Here are some examples to get a better idea of where auto-boxing occurs: